MicrosoftDocs/visualstudio-docs/docs/ide/create-portable-custom-editor-options.md

 ## Troubleshoot EditorConfig settings

 If there is an EditorConfig file anywhere in the directory structure at or above your project's location, Visual Studio applies the editor settings in that file to your editor.
-In this case, you may see the following message in the status bar:
+In this case, you might see the following message in the status bar:

    **"User preferences for this file type are overridden by this project's coding conventions."**